Vignesh1625/Vignesh1625/README.md

 ## [About Me](#about-me)
 💡 I like to explore new technologies and develop software solutions and quick hacks.
 🎓 I'm currently pursuing my B. Tech in Computer Science Engineering at CMR College of Engineering & Technology, Hyderabad.
-🌱 I'm on track to learn more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+🌱 I'm on track to learn more about Deep Learning, Development, and Programming.
-✍️ In my free time, I build things.
+✍️ In my free time, I developed applications and did freelance work.
 ✉️ You can shoot me an email at [eligetivignesh@gmail.com](mailto:eligetivignesh@gmail.com)!
 I'll try to respond as soon as I can.
-📄 Please have a look at my [Résumé](https://links.cuvette.tech/student/66167ba063d899a0c088d35e) for more details about me.
+📄 Please have a look at my [Portfolio](https://vignesh1625.github.io/Vignesh1625/) for more details about me.
 I'm open to feedback and suggestions.

 ___